 McLaren makes decisions about the use of medical services based on whether they are appropriate and a covered benefit.
-No one at McLaren, the doctors or employees, are rewarded for making decisions to deny you medical services or for encouraging underusing your benefits.
-We want you to get the care you need and will always be looking out for your best interest.
-If you have questions, please call Customer Service at (888) 327-0671.
+No one at McLaren is rewarded in any way for making decisions to deny you medical services.
+That means doctors or employees.
+They are not rewarded in any way for encouraging underusing your benefits.
+We want you to get the care you need.
+We will always look out for your best interests.
+Please call if you have any questions.